deepak-sdet/pytest-api-framework/README.md

-# PyTest API Framework
+# 🚀 PyTest API Automation Framework

-This project is a simple API test automation framework built using Python, PyTest, and requests.
+This project is a structured API test automation framework built using Python, PyTest, and requests.

+It demonstrates how to design scalable, reusable test automation for backend/API validation.

+---

-## Tech Stack
+## 🔧 Tech Stack

 - Python
 - PyTest
 - Requests
 - PyTest HTML Reports

+---

-## Project Structure
+## 📂 Project Structure
-- `tests/` contains test cases
-- `utils/` contains helper functions
-- `data/` contains sample test data

-## Sample Test Coverage
-- GET API validation
-- Status code checks
-- Response field validation

-## Goal
-This project demonstrates API automation framework structure, reusable test design, and backend validation.